 It is the belief of Inheritance Adoptions that open communication with the birth mother/father (if pro-adoption) is best for the child.
 IA expects that all adoptive families be willing to maintain future contact with birth family throughout the child’s life.
 All decisions are based on what is best for the child.
 Open adoption will be addressed during the adoptive couple training.

 Inheritance Adoptions believes in making adoption available to anyone with a desire to parent a child in need.
 Our placement fee is one of the lowest in the industry and is based on the tax benefits available.
 The cost is outlined in the fee schedule.
 We also have a Special Needs Assistance Program for those couples willing to adopt harder to place children.

 Legal Issues of Termination

 The birth mother of the child is not allowed to sign voluntary relinquishment papers until 48 hours after the child’s birth.
 The couple typically will begin caring for the child during the hospital stay and may even leave the hospital with the child before the 48 hour period is over.
-Legal issues of the birth father can be more complicated.
+If the birth father is against the adoption, then the process becomes more complicated, but not impossible.
 The birth father can sign a Waiver of Interest before the baby is born or a Voluntary Relinquishment after the baby is born.
 If the birth father has not signed and we know where he is, then we can serve him papers letting him know that we are planning to terminate his rights.
 He has until the first Monday past twenty days of being served to file an answer to the court.
 If he does not file an answer, then we can proceed with the termination hearing.
 If he does file an answer, then we decide whether to proceed with trying to involuntarily terminate his rights.
 If we do not know anything about him or where he is located, then we will utilize the paternity registry to terminate his rights.
 Every case is different and legal issues are always unique to the case.

 Waiting time for Adoptive Couples